 Parenting support for families of children with special educational needs and disabilities (SEND)

-Some parents of children with special educational needs and disabilities will find that the workshops and family support offered through our early help programme will meet their needs.
+Some parents of children with special educational needs and disabilities will find that the workshops and family support offered through our universal family and relationship support programme will meet their needs.
 Others may feel isolated and frustrated that the ‘standard parenting advice’ doesn’t seem to work for them.

-We would always advise starting with the early help parenting courses and/or discussing your concerns with a family support worker.
+We would always advise starting with the universal family and relationship support parenting courses and/or discussing your concerns with a family support worker.
 It may be that a more targeted intervention, supported by the early help team, would better suit your needs.

-Early help parent courses are suitable for all families, including those with children who may have additional needs.
-Some of our courses are designed specifically with additional needs in mind - these include a specialist sleep programme and the incredible years ASD specific programme.
+Family and relationship support parent courses are suitable for all families, including those with children who may have additional needs.
+Some of the courses are designed specifically with additional needs in mind, these include a specialist sleep programme and the Incredible Years programme.

 Understanding your child with additional needs